EarthScope/ispaq/README.md

 combinations of other aliases.
 Example: `myMetrics: num_gaps, sample_mean, cross_talk`.

-**Station_SNCL** aliases are user created `alias_name: Network.Station.Location.Channel[.Quality]` combinations.
-Station_SNCLs
+**Station_SNCL** aliases are user created `alias_name: Network.Station.Location.Channel[.Quality]` combinations, where [ ] denotes an optional element.
-can be comma separated lists. `*` or `?` wildcards can be used in any of the network, station, location, channel, or quality elements.
+Station_SNCLs can be comma separated lists. `*` or `?` wildcards can be used in any of the network, station, location, channel, or quality elements.
  Example: `"myStations: IU.ANMO.10.BHZ.M, IU.*.00.BH?.M, IU.ANMO.*.?HZ, II.PFO.??.*`.
 By default, aliases are formatted
 as `Network.Station.Location.Channel[.Quality]`.
 This format pattern can be modified using the `sncl_format`entry discussed below.

 > _Note:_ the use of the quality code is optional and is not fully utilized in this version of ISPAQ.
-Specifying a quality code will not guarantee that ISPAQ retrieves data with only that quality code, but instead data will be of whatever quality the specified web services (or local data) provides.
+Specifying a quality code will not guarantee that ISPAQ retrieves data with only that quality code; instead data will be of whatever quality the specified web services (or local data) provides.
 This is a known issue and will be addressed in a future release.

 > _Note:_ the PDF metric _will_ use the quality code specified, if there is one, as it retrieves PSDs.
 If no quality code is specified in the station SNCL, then it will look for any and all quality codes that might exist for that SNCL.